 Life After Bankruptcy

 Declaring bankruptcy might make you feel like you’ve struck rock bottom financially.
-While bankruptcy eliminates previous debt, it remains on your credit record for seven to ten years, making it more difficult to obtain a mortgage or other forms of credit in the future.
+While bankruptcy eliminates previous debts, it remains on your credit record for seven to ten years.
+This can make it more difficult to obtain a mortgage or other forms of credit in the future.
 However, working with an experienced Louisville bankruptcy attorney can help you prepare for life after bankruptcy.

 What does life after bankruptcy look like?
-There may be challenges along the way, from money management to establishing excellent credit and restoring your financial status, but it is possible to come back financially from bankruptcy and begin anew.
+There may be challenges along the way, from money management to establishing excellent credit and restoring your financial status.
+Still, it is possible to come back financially from bankruptcy and begin anew.
 If you filed for Chapter 7 bankruptcy or Chapter 13 bankruptcy, O’Bryan Law Offices are here for you.
-To schedule a consultation, please call 502-400-4020 or fill out our online intake form.
+To schedule a free consultation, please call 502-339-0222 or fill out our online intake form.

 What to Do After Filing for Bankruptcy?

 It’s normal to strive to get out of bankruptcy as soon as possible.
-It’s critical to build a sound financial foundation in order to get yourself back on stable financial ground and avoid major financial difficulty in the future.
+It’s critical to build a sound financial foundation to get yourself back on stable financial ground and avoid major financial difficulties in the future.
 Here are a few ideas about how to do that.

 Save All Paperwork From Your Case